Accurate diagnosis of the exact type of lymphoma is the most important first step to receive effective treatment.

-It is often difficult to find a precise cause for most patients with Non-Hodgkin’s Lymphoma.
+The reason why some patients develop lymphoma and others do not is not clear.
 However, several factors are known to be associated with the development of lymphoma.
 These factors include viruses like HIV (Human Immunodeficiency Virus), Epstein Barr Virus (EBV), HTLV-1 and HHV-8.
-Other possible factors include environmental carcinogens and certain genetic disorders like Wiskott–Aldrich Syndrome.
+Other possible factors include environmental carcinogens and certain rare genetic disorders.

 While Non-Hodgkin’s Lymphomas can present with a large variety of symptoms, the common symptoms are:

 - Prolonged and recurrent fevers

 - Swollen lymph glands that can be felt in the neck, under arm, and groin regions

 Having these symptoms does not mean that someone has lym- phoma.
 In fact, most times these symptoms are not due to can- cer.
 However, anyone with such symptoms should see a doctor to be diagnosed appropriately and treated if needed.